Follow the guides in this section if you want to set up RudderStack in your preferred development environment.

 RudderStack does not persist any of your data.

 However, if you do not wish to sign up for RudderStack and want to self-host the source/destination configurations, you can use the open source Control Plane Lite utility.
 To set up the RudderStack server (backend) in your own environment, follow the steps listed in the Data Plane Setup guide.

 For routing and processing the events to the RudderStack backend, a data plane URL is required.

-If you're using open source RudderStack, you are required to set up your own data plane by installing and setting up RudderStack in your preferred environment.
+If you're using open source RudderStack, you are required to set up your own data plane in the preferred environment.

 8080is the port where your RudderStack data plane is hosted.